oneconvergence/dkube-examples/insurance/readme.md

  - transformer script `insurance/transformer.py`
  - Submit.

+## Pipeline
+ - Once the code repo is added, create an IDE and launch
+ - From `workspace/insurance/insurance` open `pipeline.ipynb`
+ - Verify the inputs in 4th cell
+ - Run all the cells

 ## Inference webapp
   - Go to webapp directory, and build a docker image with given **Dockerfile** or pull **ocdr/streamlit-webapp:insurance**.